edgriebel/edgriebel.github.io/_drafts/2017-02-27-getting-a-blog-running-on-github-with-jekyll.md

 Some of the problems could also have been because of trying to use Windows. **DO NOT USE WINDOWS!!**

-# Steps to get Jekyll working on Ubuntu MATE
+# Steps to get Jekyll working with Github themes (a.k.a. github "preview") on Ubuntu MATE
 **Do not try to use Windows until you _completely_ understand Jekyll!!!**

 ## Install requisite libraries to preview github-themed pages